Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-If the team id is invalid or if the user is already on the team.
+If the team id is invalid or if the one of the users is already on the team.

 ### Get Applicants